michaelbrusegard/Globehub/README.md

 bun run db:seed
 ```

-To delete the data in the database you can run the following command:
+To delete the data in the database so you can reseed it you can run the following command:

 ```bash
 bun run db:reset